Svanteberg/Label-accuracy/README.md

 Categories in the medical sciences usually have some degree of uncertainty.
 This means that labeled data used for supervised training of neural network have an uncertainty with respect to what the categories are and the labeling.
 With the accuracy as performance measure, it is impossible to discover inaccurate labeling and paradoxically this will cause a lowered accuracy that actually reflect a superior performance by the neural network compared to human experts.

 Here this phenomenon is demonstrated and it is shown that the networks are robust to relatively high degree of mislabeled training data.
-This mean that when dealing with data were the categories are fuzzy sets, accuracies < 100 % may represent new knowledge and alternative ways of evaluating the results must be used.
+This means that when dealing with data were the categories are fuzzy sets, accuracies < 100 % may represent new knowledge and alternative ways of evaluating the results must be used (a low accuracy may of course also mean that the network performs poorly).

 ### Modeling accuracy